+- Feeling warmer than normal

-- Shaking chills (can't get warm even with blankets, chattering teeth) - · Feeling lightheaded or dizzy - Temperature higher than normal (normal = 98.6°)
+Shaking chills (can't get warm even with blankets, chattering teeth)

+- Flushing (red in the face)

+- Feeling lightheaded or dizzy

+- Low blood pressure Temperature higher than normal (normal = 98.6°)

 - Take your temperature if you are having any of the symptoms listed above. - Medications to reduce fevers (Acetaminophen is most common) should only be taken after discussion with the health care team. - It is important to drink plenty of fluids and get plenty of rest.